-Including only pre-packed products could also shift promotions and sales towards non-prepacked items, such as pick and mix and loose bakery items, that are not subject to the restrictions.
+Furthermore, including only pre-packed products could also shift promotions and sales towards nonpre-packed items, such as pick and mix and loose bakery items, which are not subject to the restrictions.
 This would simply result in a shift in promotions to other HFSS items, rather than resulting in an overall decrease in the number of promotions on unhealthy HFSS items, which should be the aim for implementing the regulations.
 For many of these products, like in-store bakery items, it should be assumed they are less healthy unless the company can provide evidence to indicate otherwise.